grperalta/rtpoisson/README.md

                                   u = 0,        on Gamma,
     over all controls q in L^2(Omega).

-Here, u and p are the displacement and pressure (or temperature of heat flux, respectively).
+Here, u and p are the displacement and pressure (or temperature and heat flux, respectively).
 Mixed and Hybrid finite element methods using the lowest order Raviart-Thomas finite elements are utilized.
 The computational domain is the unit square (0, 1)^2.